lchagnoleau/freertos-learning-project/README.md

 ## 3. ToDo list 📝

 - [x] Write a simple blinky application whitout FreeRTOS.
-- [ ] Integrate FreeRTOS.
+- [x] Integrate FreeRTOS.
-- [ ] Create a task for the blinky application.
+- [x] Create a task for the blinky application.
-- [ ] Create a driver for a specific peripheral like UART.
+- [ ] Create a driver for a specific peripheral like Led and UART.
 - [ ] Create a task for the UART driver.